-D. Special Considerations in Sexual Misconduct Cases: PLU takes allegations of sexual misconduct very seriously.
+- Special Considerations in Sexual Misconduct Cases: PLU takes allegations of sexual misconduct very seriously.
 Allegations that PLU’s Sexual Misconduct Policy has been violated trigger some procedures in addition to those set out above, as required by federal law.
-PLU generally investigates allegations of Sexual Misconduct in one or more of the three ways.
-All three processes are designed to:
+PLU generally investigates allegations of Sexual Misconduct in one or more of the ways.
+All processes are designed to:

 - Provide notice to students and employees of sexual misconduct grievance procedures, including where complaints may be filed